Washington Senators (1961–1971): Relocation to Arlington, Texas

 At first, it looked like a move to Buffalo, New York, was in the works as at the time, a proposed multi-use stadium was in the cards in either downtown Buffalo where the current KeyBank Center is, or in suburban Lancaster to share with the Buffalo Bills; however, the project went over budget and the Senators started to look elsewhere while the Bills opened up Rich Stadium instead.
 Short was especially receptive to an offer brought up by Arlington, Texas, mayor Tom Vandergriff, who had been trying to obtain a major league sports team to play in the Metroplex for over a decade.
 Years earlier, Charles O. Finley, the owner of the Kansas City Athletics, sought to relocate his baseball team to Dallas, but the idea was rebuffed and ultimately declined by the other AL team owners (the A's ultimately moved to Oakland, California in 1968).
 Arlington's hole card was Turnpike Stadium, a 10,000-seat park built in 1965 to house the Double-A Dallas–Fort Worth Spurs of the Texas League.
 However, it had been built to MLB specifications, and only minor excavations would be necessary to expand the park to accommodate major league crowds.

 Vandergriff's offer of a multimillion-dollar down payment prompted Short to make the move to Arlington.
 On September 21, 1971, American League owners voted 10–2 to allow the move of the franchise to Arlington for the 1972 season.
 Senators fans were livid, and enmity came to a head at the club's last game in Washington on Thursday, September 30.
 Thousands simply walked in without paying after the security guards left early, swelling the paid attendance of 14,460 to around 25,000, while fans unfurled a "SHORT STINKS" banner.
 With two outs in the top of the ninth inning and the Senators leading 7–5, several hundred youths stormed the field, raiding it for souvenirs.
 One man grabbed first base and ran off with it.
 With no security in sight and only three bases, umpire crew chief Jim Honochick forfeited the game to the New York Yankees.

 Legacy

-Following the team's departure from that the nation's capital, the city went without major league baseball for 33 years.
+Following the team's departure from the nation's capital, the city went without major league baseball for 33 years.
 The now-Texas Rangers franchise retained the rights to the Senators name; when the relocation of the National League's Montreal Expos to Washington, D.C. in 2005 occurred, the team revived another longtime name, calling themselves the Washington Nationals as Washington D.C. is not a state and thus lacks representation in Congress.
 However, the Rangers allowed the Nationals to use the curly W logo that originated with the expansion Senators.